Overview: Socialive and Microsoft Stream as Video Platform Category solutions.

 Most deployed common Use Cases for Socialive and Microsoft Stream

-What makes Socialive and Microsoft Stream ideal for Collaboration?
+What solutions does Socialive and Microsoft Stream provide for Collaboration?

 Socialive in Action: Unique Use Cases